Cpplo/ICT105-TechRats-MVP/docs/selected-opportunity.md

 ## Proposed IT Solution

-A dedicated web-based recruitment platform where university students and fresh graduates can create professional profiles, upload resumes and portfolios, browse internship and entry-level job opportunities, apply directly through the platform, communicate with employers, and track application status.
+A dedicated web-based recruitment platform where university students and fresh graduates can create professional profiles, upload resumes and portfolios, browse verified internship and entry-level job opportunities, apply directly through the platform, communicate with employers, and track application status.
 Employers can create verified company profiles, post job vacancies, review applicant profiles, and recruit suitable early-career candidates.

 ## Why This Opportunity Was Selected